TAKETODAY/today-infrastructure/today-retry/README.md

 > *Tip:*
 Failures are inherently either retryable or not -- if the same exception is always going to be thrown from the business logic, it does not help to retry it.
 So you should not retry on all exception types.
 Rather, try to focus on only those exceptions that you expect to be retryable.
 It is not usually harmful to the business logic to retry more aggressively, but it is wasteful, because, if a failure is deterministic, time is spent retrying something that you know in advance is fatal.

-Spring Retry provides some simple general-purpose implementations of stateless `RetryPolicy` (for example, a `SimpleRetryPolicy`) and the `TimeoutRetryPolicy` used in the preceding example.
+Infra Retry provides some simple general-purpose implementations of stateless `RetryPolicy` (for example, a `SimpleRetryPolicy`) and the `TimeoutRetryPolicy` used in the preceding example.

 The `SimpleRetryPolicy` allows a retry on any of a named list of exception types, up to a fixed number of times.
 The following example shows